-The assessment for the four grammar schools that fall under the Wirral Local Authority is based on two verbal reasoning tests.
+The assessment for the four grammar schools that fall under the Wirral Local Authority is based on two tests covering verbal reasoning, non-verbal reasoning and maths.
 Both are multiple choice and have 21 questions each.

 Children will take two separate practice tests followed by the real tests, each held on separate dates.

 The children will sit the practice tests in the same centre where their real tests will be held.
 The tests are standardised to take account of each child’s exact age in years and months.